Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ## Language plugins

-You are free to contrubute a new language to be included in the core Boomega itself (look at [this issue](https://github.com/Dansoftowner/Boomega/issues/162) for more help).
+You are free to contribute a new language to be included in the core Boomega itself (look at [this issue](https://github.com/Dansoftowner/Boomega/issues/162) for more help).
 However, you can also add a new language as a separate plugin by implementing the [`LanguagePlugin`](/src/main/java/com/dansoftware/boomega/plugin/api/LanguagePlugin.kt) interface.